UAWJDASWUI/SteamDeckStorageCleanUp/README.md

 - Press enter to run the script

 # Check for updates
-- You can fetch [this](https://raw.githubusercontent.com/UAWJDASWUI/SteamDeckStorageCleanUp/refs/heads/main/.version) to check for an update and ten repeat the set up
+- You can fetch [this](https://raw.githubusercontent.com/UAWJDASWUI/SteamDeckStorageCleanUp/refs/heads/main/.version) to check for an update and then repeat the setup